Kevin Atherton

-Kevin Atherton (born 1950) is a International artist from the Isle of Man who holds Irish citizenship, after twenty years of living and working in Ireland he is now based in Hastings on the south coast of England.
+Kevin Atherton (born 1950) is a Manx artist who holds Irish citizenship.
+After twenty years of living and working in Ireland he is now based in Hastings on the south coast of England.
 His practice includes performance, sculpture, film and video, installation and site-specific public art.

 Early life and education

-Atherton is Manx (mother's maiden name: Clague) born in the Isle of Man in 1950.
+Atherton (mother's maiden name: Clague) was born in Douglas, Isle of Man in 1950.
 Atherton is proud to be Manx but also to hold Irish citizenship.
 Educated at the Isle of Man College of Art-now University College Isle of Man from 1968 to 1969, and at the Fine Art Department of Leeds Polytechnic from 1969 to 1972.
 In 2009 Atherton completed his PhD in the Visual Culture Faculty at the National College of Art and Design in Dublin (NCAD) a chapter of which was published in 2012 by FLOOD (Ire) as the book Auto-Interview.
 Atherton's mother Elizabeth (née Clague) was a tailor and furrier and his father William a postman.
 Raised as a Roman Catholic Atherton is an atheist and a socialist.